OpenCode Config Flow: Complete Guide

 Stage 3: Custom Loaders

-Plugins can inject options via the loader()
+Plugins can inject options via the loader() function.

 Stage 4: User Config (HIGHEST PRIORITY)